 International Organization for Migration (IOM) is the leading international, inter-governmental organization in the field of migration.
 It acts in accordance with the principle that humane and orderly migration benefits both migrants and society.
 IOM has been active in Slovakia since 1996 where it continuously implements various projects and activities in the areas of migrant integration, assisted voluntary returns, counter trafficking, resettlement of migrants and coordination of the European Migration Network activities.

 News & Events

 Are you a non-EU citizen, living in Slovakia and do you want to learn Slovak?
-On Tuesday, 16 September 2014, courses of the Slovak language organized by the IOM Migration Information Centre Slovakia started in Bratislava and Košice.
+On Tuesday, 13 January 2015, courses of the Slovak language organized by the IOM Migration Information Centre (MIC) will start in Bratislava and Košice.
 The courses are free of charge, designed for beginners, pre-intermediate and intermediate.
 The classes are held at Grösslingová 4 in Bratislava and at Poštová 1 in Košice.
 Interested migrants may start the course at any time, each lesson is an individual unit.